 Starting with DesktopServer Version 3.8.4, we have added the Ngrok integration design-time plugin.
 This plugin, when activated, will work on each site you create inside of DesktopServer.

-1. Upon startup, make sure that the “Ngrok integration” Plugin is enabled → Click “Next”
+1. Upon startup, make sure that the “Ngrok integration” and “DS-CLI” Plugins are enabled → Click “Next”

 2. With a local WordPress site created, go to your Admin Dashboard